ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 ### Code Generation

-While the new `kdb gen` was already included in the last release, it is now fully functional and ready for use.
-To get started take a look at the new man-page for [`kdb-gen(1)`](https://www.libelektra.org/manpages/kdb-gen). _(Klemens Böswirth)_
+While the new `kdb gen` was already included in the last release, it is now fully functional and ready for productive use.
+To get started take a look at the new man-page for [`kdb-gen(1)`](https://www.libelektra.org/manpages/kdb-gen).

-If specifically want to use it with the High-Level API take a look at [this tutorial](https://www.libelektra.org/tutorials/high-level-api).
+If you specifically want to use it with the High-Level API take a look at [this tutorial](https://www.libelektra.org/tutorials/high-level-api).

+We also created a new CMake function that will be available, if you include Elektra via CMake's `find_package`.
+The function is called `elektra_kdb_gen` and can be used to tell CMake about files that are generated via `kdb gen`. _(Klemens Böswirth)_

 ### <<HIGHLIGHT2>>